rat10/nng/introexample.md

 [] {:Alice :buys :Car}
 [] {:Alice :buys :Car}
 ```
-Some nested nested graphs, all different (tokens, not types):
+Some nested nested graphs, all with different names (they are tokens, not types):
 ```turtle
 :NG_1 {
     []{